LimaoC/amodely/docs/amodely.py.md

 #### `@property Amodely.categories -> list[str]`

 Returns a list of all the categories in the selected dimension.
+If the selected dimension is ALL, returns a list with a single element `"ALL"`.

 #### `@property Amodely.main_df -> pd.DataFrame`